jinghuazhao/Computational-Statistics/INSTALL.md

 source("https://bioconductor.org/biocLite.R")
 biocLite("packagename")
 ```
-Currently, R 3.6.0 has resorted to BiocManager,
+From R 3.5 or greater there is BiocManager,
 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")